Trends in Australia's Balance of Payments

 Capital inflows by geography

-Advanced economies such as the United States, the United Kingdom, Europe and Japan have accounted for the majority of foreign investment in Australia over the past decade or so.
+Advanced economies such as the United States, the United Kingdom, Europe and Japan have accounted for the majority of foreign investment in Australia since 2000.
 The value of capital flows from Mainland China to Australia in the 2010s increased relative to these flows in previous decades, though the overall flows from Mainland China remain small.

 Trends in Australia's External Position

 As a result of net capital inflows from abroad, Australia has accumulated a net liability (borrowing) position with the rest of the world.
 However, the composition of these net foreign liabilities can shift over time.
-In recent years, net long-term debt liabilities have risen as foreign investors have increased their holdings of Australian government debt.
-Meanwhile, net short-term debt liabilities have fallen.
+In recent years, net long-term debt liabilities have fallen as banks gained access to low-cost domestic funding, credit growth declined, and interest rates increased (which reduces the value of debt).
 Australia's net foreign equity liabilities have also declined markedly in recent years.
 Since 2013, Australia has had a net foreign equity asset position – Australian residents own more equity in foreign companies than non-residents own in Australian companies.

 Foreign Investment in Australia by Economy